import codecs

 getattr(self.logger, level)(

-'status=%d message=%r request=%s file_name=%s',
+"status=%d message=%r request=%s file_name=%s",

 status or response.status,